RocketRace/viiru/README.md

 ## What's next

-* Optimize screen drawing routines to minimize flashing
+* Optimize screen drawing routines
 * Clean up the toolbox, both in terms of implementation and usability.
 It is currently somewhat hacky and inconvenient.
 * More placement options, e.g. snapping blocks above or in the middle a stack